nonsponsored/astro-server-island-test/README.md

 ## Issue

 When using the Netlify adapter and setting `output: 'static'`, the content doesn't update on page refresh.
-With `output: 'hybrid'` no longer being valid, seems like  needs to be supported.
+With `output: 'hybrid'` no longer being valid, seems like `output: 'static'` needs to be supported.
 The Node adapter works as intended with `output: 'static'`.

 **Update 2025-02-20:** Issue still replicable in Astro 5.3.0 and @astrojs/netlify 6.2.0.